-Roisin joins Adventure Treks for her second season as an instructor.
-Currently residing in Keystone, CO, she’s a program instructor at the Keystone Science School where she teaches such topics as forest ecology and geology to campers from 5 to 16 years old.
+Roisin (or Ro for short) is a third-season Adventure Treks instructor.
+Before rejoining Adventure Treks for summer 2020, she was a program instructor at the Keystone Science School in Colorado where she taught such topics as forest ecology and geology to campers from 5 to 16 years old.
 She’s led multi-day canoeing trips on the 740-mile Northern Forest Canoe Trail; served as a Nature Conservancy intern, studying urban ecology; and volunteered for the Cairns Turtle Rehabilitation Center in Australia.
 Roisin is from Cairns and carries an Irish citizenship in addition to being an American and Australian.

 - Education: University of Vermont; bachelor’s degree in environmental studies